Developing the future pharmacist

 The PGY-1 Pharmacy Residency at Mayo Clinic Hospital — Arizona originated in 2017.

-The residency is accredited by the American Society of Health-System Pharmacists (ASHP) and is continuously evaluated for improvement to ensure graduates make a seamless transition into clinical practice.
+The residency is accredited by ASHP and is continuously evaluated for improvement to ensure graduates make a seamless transition into clinical practice.
 Two candidates are selected on a competitive basis each year.

 Core preceptors for the PGY-1 Pharmacy Residency provide direct patient care in virtually every specialty area and are actively involved in resident teaching and other scholarly activities.
 The preceptors come from diverse backgrounds and share numerous years of experience, clinical knowledge and research interests.
 You have direct access to these and many more preceptors and mentors to optimize the learning experience.

-All residency program preceptors meet the qualifications outlined by the American Society of Health-System Pharmacists (ASHP).
+All residency program preceptors meet the qualifications outlined by ASHP.

-The campus in Phoenix/Scottsdale, Arizona, includes extensive outpatient facilities and Mayo Clinic Hospital, a seven-story facility with 268 beds, 21 operating suites, and an ER.
+The campus in Phoenix/Scottsdale, Arizona, includes extensive outpatient facilities and Mayo Clinic Hospital, a seven-story facility with 268 beds, 21 operating suites, and an emergency department.

 Training for this residency is primarily conducted at Mayo Clinic Hospital in Phoenix, Arizona, though you may have rotations at Mayo Clinic's outpatient settings.